 Pick your toppings from their long list and sit outside and enjoy one of Pennsylvania’s best hotdogs.

-If you visit when the park isn’t open, or if amusement parks aren’t your thing, take a ride out to Where the Ducks Walk on the Fish.
+Take a ride out to Where the Ducks Walk on the Fish.
 This curiously named attraction is located along the spillway of Pymatuning Lake.
 Here, hundreds of large carp compete with ducks for morsels of food dropped by tourists.
-It’s really a site to be seen.
+It’s really a sight to be seen.

 While in the area, take some time to explore Pymatuning State Park, which is located around the lake.
 There are opportunities here for hiking, fishing, or just enjoying the natural beauty of the lake.